trade-tariff/trade-tariff-tech-docs/source/manual/how-to-backup-and-restore-in-aws-rds.html.md

 1. In AWS Secrets Manager, search for and click on the relevant secret
 1. Under the "Overview" tab, in the "Secret Value" section, select "Retrieve Secret Value".
 1. Make a note of the existing value, in case you need to revert the changes (for example, if performing a drill).
-1. Click "Edit", and replace the value of the "host" and "dbInstanceIdentifier" fields with the URL and identifier of the new database instance.
+1. Click "Edit", and replace the value of the `host` and `dbInstanceIdentifier` fields with the URL and identifier of the new database instance.
 Click "Save".

-### 8. Redeploy the affected ECS applications
+### 7. Redeploy the affected ECS applications

 > The execution role in ECS passes secret values to a new revision of the application.
-This process is triggered by a standard deploymen using terraform with a new docker image.
+This process is triggered by a standard deployment using terraform with a new docker image.

 1. Open an empty PR you want to cut a release for
 1. Seek approval to merge this PR (for `staging` and `production` releases)
 1. Manually gated production releases will need to be approved after the staging workflow has completed

-You'll want to keep an eye on the `#tariff-alerts` channel and validate the application is still running using your usual process
+You'll want to keep an eye on the `#tariff-alerts` channel and validate the application is still running using your usual process.

 [lambda-backups]: https://github.com/trade-tariff/trade-tariff-lambdas-database-backups